Rats Bramble Knotweed Weeds in Gravel Bindweed Horsetail Slugs Foxes Ivy Leather jackets

 As well as growing in lawns, Dandelions can be a nuisance all over your garden here are a few organic and common sense methods to help control them.

 Mulching, Covering your garden soil with a layer of organic matter can smother and inhibit weeds, as well as prevent new seeds from germinating.
 Materials that make a good mulch include wood chips, compost, grass clippings, and straw.
-Avoid hay as it contain a lot of seeds.
+Avoid hay as it contains a lot of seeds.

 Close planting to crowd out dandelions

 Crowding plants for weed control is a good old fashioned way used by cottage gardeners to control weeds in flower and vegetable gardens.
-They knew that if a weed had no place to grow, even if a weed seed found a landing place it would not get past the germination stage because it would not get the sunlight needed to thrive.
+They knew that if a weed had no place to grow.
+Even if a weed seed found a landing place it would not get past the germination stage because it would not get the sunlight needed to thrive.

 Limit Digging